 Turn forth her silver lining on the night?”

 But what about the full saying with its modern wording?
 Well, the earliest I could find it in print is from a book by P.T.
 Barnum, 1869, where he wrote:

 “‘Every cloud,’ says the proverb, ‘has a silver lining,’ and so I did not despair.’ “

 - Even though you lost the race, every cloud has a silver lining.
-For example, the race motivate you to exercise and get back into shape.
+For instance, the race motivated you to exercise and get back into shape.

 - We accidentally burned our pizza in the oven.
-But, on the bright side, we can eat something healthier instead.
+Dinner might have been ruined, but on the bright side, we can find something healthier to eat.